jsdom/jsdom/Contributing.md

 To write such a test that, simply add a file in `test/api/`, following the surrounding conventions.
 Then, add it to the manifest at `test/index.js`.

-**To run all API tests:** `npm run test-api`
+**To run all API tests:** `yarn test-api`

-**To run a specific API test:** `npm run test-mocha -- test/api/from-file.js`
+**To run a specific API test:** `yarn test-mocha -- test/api/from-file.js`

 ### Older tests

 Although ideally you should not need to worry about this, there are some tests that are for legacy reasons not in the right format; they use Mocha, but really should be web platform tests.
 We're keeping them around for coverage until we can convert them.
-If you run `npm test`, you will get the full test suite, including such old tests.
+If you run `yarn test`, you will get the full test suite, including such old tests.

 ### Testing against the browser